the "prisonhouse of nations" and the importance of silenced peoples

 (from Eastern Europe and Baltic countries to Central Asia)

-Although I was born almost at Europe's farthest frontier, the post-Soviet world appears to me as dark, full of ominous signs, unnamed dangers, and monsters lurking at the very bottom of the mental formation of apparently decent people.
-Its literature speaks of trauma and catastrophe, and worse, of stagnant survival.
+The post-Soviet world --especially today, when its unfinished wars emerge, risking to drag us all into a global conflict-- may appear as a space of darkness, full of ominous signs, unnamed dangers, and monsters lurking at the very bottom of the mental formation of apparently decent people.
+Its literature often speaks of trauma and catastrophe, and worse, of stagnant survival.
 Not a pleasant kind of reading, one might say.
 Yet it remains essential.

 selected essays in East European & post-Soviet studies